enveloophq/docsjs/src/content/enveloop-api/getting-started-with-enveloop-api.md

 ---
 title: Getting Started
-layout: default
-parent: Enveloop API
-nav_order: 1
+description: "Get started using the Enveloop API to send messages from your app."
 ---

-# Getting Started with the Enveloop API

-## API Tokens
+#### API Tokens

 To connect to the Enveloop API you will need to create an **API Token** for the project you want to interact with.
 After logging into your Enveloop account, go to the **Settings** page for the _Project_ you are in.